ClimateIQA: A New Dataset and Benchmark to Advance Vision-Language Models in Meteorology Anomalies Analysis: Preliminary Investigation of VLM Capabilities on Meteorological Heatmaps

-Among various VLMs, GPT-4-Vision \citep{achiam2023gpt} has demonstrated exceptional capabilities in understanding and generating visual and textual content \citep{singh2024visual}.
+To better understand the challenges VLMs face with meteorological heatmaps and to motivate the development of ClimateIQA, we conducted a preliminary investigation.
+Among various VLMs, GPT-4o \cite{achiam2023gpt} has demonstrated exceptional capabilities in understanding and generating visual and textual content \cite{singh2024visual}.
 We began with an in-depth evaluation of its ability to identify and localize red regions in heatmap images, indicating areas like high wind speed, temperatures, or significant weather metrics, aiming to pinpoint areas for enhancement based on its limitations.
 Four experiments were designed for this assessment (Figure \ref{fig:preliminary-study}):

-\quad 1.
-Direct Red Region Identification: We tested the VLM's ability to identify red regions directly, without guidance, to evaluate its color perception and localization capabilities.
+\begin{enumerate}[left=0pt] \item \textbf{Direct Red Region Identification:} We tested the VLM's ability to identify red regions directly, without guidance, to evaluate its color perception and localization capabilities.

-\quad 2.
-Two-Step Color Identification: After observing potential color confusion in the first experiment, the process was altered to first list all colors in the image, then identify red regions specifically, improving the accuracy of color recognition.
+\item \textbf{Two-Step Color Identification:} After observing potential color confusion in the first experiment, we modified the process.
+The model first listed all colors in the image, then specifically identified the red regions.
+This approach was designed to improve the accuracy of color recognition.

-\quad 3.
-Grid-Based Color Identification: To capture fine-grained details, we implemented a grid-based method, dividing images into a $6 \times 6$ grid, each with geographic details.
-The model identified the color of each cell and then located the red-colored regions, evaluating the model’s ability to capture local color information and its impact on localization accuracy.
+\item \textbf{Grid-Based Color Identification:} To capture fine-grained details, we divided the image into a $6 \times 6$ grid, each with geographic details.
+The model identified all colors present in each cell and then located the red-colored regions, allowing us to assess its ability to capture local color information and its impact on localization accuracy.

-\quad 4.
-Image Segmentation and Combined Analysis: Employing image segmentation via the PIL toolkit \citep{umesh2012image}, we divided the input image into sub-images and tasked the VLM with analyzing both the overall and segmented images.
-The results were then combined for a comprehensive interpretation, aiming to improve the completeness and accuracy of the model’s responses.
+\item \textbf{Image Segmentation and Combined Analysis:} We employed image segmentation using the PIL toolkit \cite{umesh2012image}, dividing the input image into sub-images.
+The VLM was tasked with analyzing both the overall and segmented images, with the results combined for a more comprehensive interpretation, aiming to improve the completeness and accuracy of the model’s responses. \end{enumerate}